kolengri/worker-batcher/README.md

 ## Error Handling

-The library provides a `BatchProcessingError` class for detailed error information:
+The library provides error classes for detailed error information:

+### BatchProcessingError

+Used when a batch fails during processing:

 ```typescript
 class BatchProcessingError extends Error {